Reviews Archive

 Stand out versions - TG-16, Amiga

-Parasol Stars marked a welcome return to the original single screen format of Bubble Bobble as whilst excellent in it's own right Rainbow Islands never truly felt like a proper sequel, this game however bridges the two games perfectly acting like a mixture both.
+After the very different Rainbow Islands, Parasol Stars marked the welcome return to the original single screen format of Bubble Bobble, and due to its mixture of elements it does a great job of bridging the gap between the two earlier games in the series.
 Basically you catch the enemies (or water droplets) on your Umbrella and then throw them at other enemies.
-The game plays great and the boss battles are always fun.
+The gameplay here is great and the boss battles are always a joy to play.

 2 Player

-The aim here is to grab people with your fishing rod and then swing them back and forth into the ground (and into any other nearby enemies too), on top of the fantastic gameplay and excellent cutesy graphics are some very impressive boss battles.
+The aim here is to grab monsters with your fishing rod and then swing them back and forth into the ground (and into any other nearby enemies too) On top of the addictive gameplay and brilliant cutesy graphics are some very impressive boss battles.
 One of my personal favourites.

 2 Player